How to Modernize Mainframe in Banking without Disrupting Businesses?

 Embracing modernization in the banking sector comes with a degree of risk.
 Conventional mainframe systems need a cautious revamp without hindering business and offering customer-centric services.

-The primary objective of modernization is to renovate monolithic operations into modular functions, thus enhancing scalability, reliability, agility, resilience, customer satisfaction, and productivity.
+The primary objective of mainframe modernization is to renovate monolithic operations into modular functions, thus enhancing scalability, reliability, agility, resilience, customer satisfaction, and productivity.
 This reduces costs, workforce, and human error to ensure sustainability in an ambitious market.

 Factors Affecting Mainframe Systems from Modernizing